wardi/wardi.github.io/_posts/2017-08-04-faster-datastore-2-7.md

 **TL;DR:**

-1. Upgrade to 2.7 then resource views and other code that uses `datastore_search` is faster with no other changes required
+1. Use CKAN 2.7 or later and resource views and other code that uses `datastore_search` is faster with no other changes required
 2. Update your `datastore_search` client code to use one of the new `records_format=csv` and/or `include_total=false` options to make it much, much faster

 <!--more-->